StephanMoeller/wilson26/README.md

-# Speech bubbles 26
+# Wilson26
-Speech bubbles is a **hand wired** 24+2 (12 finger keys and a single thumb key on each side) keyboard.
+Wilson26 (work name "speech bubbles") is a **hand wired** 24+2 (12 finger keys and a single thumb key on each side) keyboard.
 It has space for a quite big thumb key to allow for a constant natural hit on the key.

 ## Pictures of the keyboard